MMNTM logo

 Clear Leader?

 In verifiable domains, models can run test-time compute loops: generate a solution, run the test, observe the error, iterate.
 This is the mechanism behind "Thinking" models (o1, o3, Gemini Thinking)—they verify their own work before presenting it.
+The model becomes its own teacher.

 For the technical details on how verification drives agent capability, see Building Agent Evals.
 For why this matters at the platform level, see The Context Aggregator.